updateGlobals Step

 e.g. Global.hasData == 1

-• Save the process definition, create a process instance, and execute.
+• Save the process definition, create a process instance, and then execute it.
 The step should update the multiple globals with values.
 Render the process instance.
 Select Items - Globals - Latest menu option to view the global values.

 Definition Sample: